Ria424/developers-animatesdk-docs/Timeline_object/Timeline29.md

 #### Description

-Method; inserts a keyframe at the specified frame.
+Method; Inserts a keyframe at the specified frame.
 If you omit the parameter, the method inserts a keyframe using the playhead or selection location.
 This method works the same as [Timeline.insertBlankKeyframe()](../Timeline_object/Timeline27.md) except that the inserted keyframe contains the contents of the frame it converted (that is, it’s not blank).

 #### Example